PDF Cover

 Premiumization of Spirits

 Upward shifts in drinking habits mark a quiet revolution across spirits markets worldwide.
 People in major markets now often choose higher-end options not only because they taste better but also due to the values they represent authenticity, care, and belonging among certain circles.
 This change is most evident within American and Chinese beverage landscapes.
 Big names across brands, suppliers, and retailers alike are reshaping their offerings, placing emphasis on pricier, small-batch, or aged drinks.
 Consumer spending reflects this shift, moving heavily into categories that deliver stronger returns.
-Revenue from top-tier spirits might rise by USD 67 billion within two decades.
+Revenue from top-tier spirits might rise by $67 billion within two decades.
 That growth mirrors true demand, shaping market evolution.
 Firms driving innovation in top-tier spirits capture larger shares of profit through strategic pricing, optimized distribution, and deeper connections with buyers, building lasting financial strength.

 02